puckey/dance-tonite/src/components/About/content.md

 <div class="title-wrapper">
-  <h1>Dance Tonite is an evolving VR collaboration by LCD Soundsystem and their fans</h1>
+  <h1>Dance Tonite is an ever-changing VR collaboration by LCD Soundsystem and their fans</h1>
 </div>

 <div class="about-video-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/WdL_IsD646I" frameborder="0" allowfullscreen></iframe>
 </div>

 Dance Tonite features VR motion capture recordings of users dancing to the song titled “Tonite” by LCD Soundsystem.
-Built in WebVR, the performance can be experienced in three different ways.
+The performance can be experienced in three different ways, all through the web.
 Without VR, you are in the audience.
 On Daydream View, you are on stage watching the experience unfold around you.
 In room-scale VR, you are a performer.

 Each room is made from a single person’s choreography.
 The entire experience evolves over time with every new user contribution.